k2view-academy/K2View-Academy/articles/03_logical_units/22_native_support_for_NoSQL.md

 * LU tables are created with the following system-generated fields:

   * ```_docId``` is a unique ID added to each LU table.
 Its purpose is to uniquely identify the row of an instance, when splitting the document and composing it back.
-  * ```_parentDocId``` is added to all LU tables except for the root table, and it is used for creating the referential link from the nested structure to its parent structure.
+  * ```_parentDocId``` is added to all LU tables except the root table, and it is used for creating the referential link from the nested structure to its parent structure.
   * ```_value``` is only added to LU tables that represent an array of primitives, to keep the element’s value.
   * ```_docHints``` is a field used internally by Fabric to manage the composition of the original Document.
-* The root table population is the only population that reads data from the source (the Document).
+* Root table population is the only action that reads data from the source (the Document).
 * The populations created for such LU tables include a dedicated **DocumentQuery** actor that is responsible for generating unique IDs to maintain the relations between hierarchy levels of the Document.
-In addition, the actor takes the respective part of the original Document and breaks it into the fields, populated in the LU table.
+In addition, the actor takes the respective part of the original Document and breaks it into fields that are then populated in the LU table.

 ### Step 1: Running Discovery on Document DB